jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 review
 *************************************************************************************

-I ran tests to make a :ref:`function<what is a function?>` that takes in :ref:`keyword arguments<test_functions_w_keyword_arguments>` as input, has default values for some of them, performs an action based on an input and returns a :ref:`dictionary <dictionaries>` as output
+I ran tests to make a :ref:`function<what is a function?>` that takes in :ref:`keyword arguments<test_functions_w_keyword_arguments>` as input, has default values for some of them, performs an action based on an input and returns a :ref:`dictionary<what is a dictionary?>` as output

 I also saw these :ref:`Exceptions<errors>`